derek-knox/Coding-For-Designers/README.md

 # Coding for Designers

-*A Mental Model for Talking or Learning Code*
+*A Mental Model for Learning and Talking Code*

 Coding for Designers is a work-in-process book that demystifies coding relative to the concepts designers are already familiar with.
 The goal of this book is to instill a mental model that helps designers better grasp coding concepts faster with deeper understanding.
 Designers will be empowered to better learn how-to-code while being equipped to talk code with developers today.